lukemorcom/ezekia-task/README.md

 ### Setup instructions

-Clone the repository, then `cd` into it and run the following
+Clone the repository, then `cd` into it and run the following to install the dependencies:
 ``` bash
 docker run --rm \
     -u "$(id -u):$(id -g)" \